cometchat/cometchat-uikit-angular/README.md

 ## 4. Launch Cometchat

-Using the CometChatUI component from the UI Kit, you can launch a fully functional chat application.
+Using the CometChatConversationsWithMessages component from the UI Kit, you can launch a fully functional chat application.
-In this component all UI Components are interlinked and work together to launch a fully functional chat on your website/application.
+In this component Chats and Messages are  interlinked and work together to launch a fully functional chat on your website/application.

 **Import the CometChat in the required module**